pkulchenko/ZeroBraneStudio/testimonials.md

 Superb!
 ZeroBrane just became my **lua/moai IDE of choice**.
 Thanks for integrating MOAI debugging!
 ([Stu](http://www.tabletop-terrain.com/))

+Thanks for the best IDE out there!
+I really love it, **very simple, well organized, very robust**, it is a must.
+(Dimitri Delattre)

 I'd like to thank you for the Zerobrane IDE. **It is the best** (I've tested almost all of the competitors).
 (Sandro Moreira)